Ashhad785/MVD/README.md

 Example 1 - "Recording_1256A1_A_M"

-Here "1256A1" is the recording number + augmentation code (A1: , A2:, A3:) and "A" corresponds to the microphone name (the mics are named as follows: "O" ,"A","M" and "H") while "C" is the label {C: car , M: Motorbike , T: truck, N: none}.
+Here "1256A1" is the recording number + augmentation code (A1: Time stretching , A2: Random gain, A3: White Noise) and "A" corresponds to the microphone name (the mics are named as follows: "O" ,"A","M" and "H") while "C" is the label {C: car , M: Motorbike , T: truck, N: none}.
 To uniquely identify a sample, the recording number, augmentation code and microphone name must be used together (in the given example, "1256A1_A" can be used to uniquely identify the sample).

 Example 2 -